-Through the study of science, media and technology, students in the Department of Communication are able to examine the rapidly changing communication landscape.
+Through the study of science, media, and technology, students in the Department of Communication are able to examine the rapidly changing communication landscape.
 Students in the program have a great deal of flexibility to design a program that fits their needs, and undergraduate students are encouraged, through faculty advising, to find courses that will fit their interests.

-Goals for undergraduate student learning
+The Department of Communication's goals for undergraduate student learning are:

 - Develop familiarity with ideas fundamental to scholarship in the social sciences, with mastery of principles of key communication theories.